-M01, M02, M04, M07, M08, S01, S04, S05, D01 Objectives 5, 6, 7 Monitoring: Monitoring indicator 3 (see Appendix 3)
+Key links to other relevant policies and objectives M01, M02, M04, M07, M08, S01, S04, S05, D01, Minerals Objectives 5, 6, 7 Key Diagram (page 44) Monitoring: Monitoring indicator 3 (see Appendix 3)

 - 5.18 Evidence in the Local Aggregates Assessment suggests that demand for sand and gravel from the Plan area will be significant and that there will be a continuing requirement for exports of concreting sand and gravel into adjacent areas in the North East and Yorkshire and Humber, where in some locations there are substantial limitations on the availability of similar resources.
 Since adoption of the North Yorkshire Minerals Plan in 1997, separate provision has been made for maintenance of supply in northwards and southwards distribution areas for concreting sand and gravel.
 This reflects the distribution of key markets for sand and gravel as well as the distribution of sources of supply and has been successful in maintaining supply and in helping to ensure a distribution of mineral workings which reflects proximity to markets, therefore helping to reduce overall transportation distances.
 In determining in which area a proposed site or reserve falls, regard will be had to its geographical location and the likely markets for the mineral.
-The division between the concreting sand and gravel northwards and southwards distribution areas is shown indicatively on the minerals key diagram. - 5.19 Although there are some indications that there could be a small relative increase in future demand from markets to the south (i.e. in West and South Yorkshire) in response to future supply constraints and growth pressures, an allowance for this has been made in the overall forecast of demand for the Plan area and there are a number of uncertainties about the actual scale of future demand for concreting sand and gravel in the various markets served by the Plan area.
+The division between the concreting sand and gravel northwards and southwards distribution areas is shown indicatively on the minerals key diagram (see page 43 of the Plan).
+Specific requirements for sand and gravel in order to maintain adequate supply throughout the Plan period are set out in Policies M07 and M08 and Tables 1 and 2. - 5.19 Although there are some indications that there could be a small relative increase in future demand from markets to the south (i.e. in West and South Yorkshire) in response to future supply constraints and growth pressures, an allowance for this has been made in the overall forecast of demand for the Plan area and there are a number of uncertainties about the actual scale of future demand for concreting sand and gravel in the various markets served by the Plan area.
 It is therefore considered that provision should be made in general accordance with the recent historic shares of total provision from each distribution area, with separate provision for building sand reflecting the different end uses for this product. - 5.20 In common with other types of minerals resources present in the Plan area, sand and gravel resources partly overlap with a range of sensitive locations and designations, including important natural environment designations and heritage assets, some of which are of large geographical extent.
 Later policies in the Joint Plan seek to ensure that, so far as practicable, future requirements for sand and gravel are met through identifying particular sites or areas and this, along with the development management policies in the Joint Plan, provides a mechanism to ensure that the impacts of any future sand and gravel working, wherever it is proposed, would not lead to unacceptable impacts.